-In its argument before the Second Circuit, Arab Bank outlined many serious errors in legal and evidentiary rulings made by the District Court that prejudiced the outcome of the liability trial and warrant reversal.
+In its argument before the Second Circuit, Arab Bank outlined many serious errors in legal and evidentiary rulings made by the District Court that prejudiced the outcome of the liability trial in September 2014.
 The District Court’s errors include, but are not limited to:

 - Sanctions.
 The Linde Court aggressively applied sanctions against the Bank for its compliance with foreign privacy laws and effectively denied the Bank an opportunity to defend itself.
 The Court disregarded the U.S. government’s conclusions that the sanctions order was significantly flawed and could be modified by the District Court prior to trial.
 The Court did not modify the sanctions, and as a result, the Bank was precluded from mounting an effective defense, as well as explaining to the jury that it did not produce certain banking records due to foreign laws and government directives during trial.
 Meanwhile, the Court permitted the plaintiffs’ experts and counsel to tell the jury repeatedly that the Bank simply “refused” to provide the requested documents in an attempt to conceal evidence of liability.